 The complexity of a game adds a sense of realism by allowing its players to show their creativity with whatever they do.
-However, the same complexity can make players feel confused when a certain functionality absolutely refuses to work.
+However, the same complexity can confuse players when a certain functionality refuses to work.

-To make a Beacon work, you need to make sure it can see the sky properly.
-Furthermore, there should be no missing blocks in the pyramid structure.
-That being said, a Beacon won’t be functional unless you activate it either.
+To make a Beacon work, you must ensure it can see the sky properly.
+There should be no missing blocks in the pyramid structure.
+A Beacon won’t be functional unless you activate it.

 Beacons in Minecraft